Shaun-sketch89/EffectiveCXXLearning/Item30/README.md

 * Too complicated, e.g., those that contain loops or are recursive (Most compilers)
 * Calls to virtual functions (All compilers?
 You can think about why)

+_Most compilers have a diagnostic level that will result in a warning if they fail to inline a function you've asked for._

 ## Pros and Cons
 ### pros.
 * Better than macros(Item2 explains in detail)